 If you’d like advice on your investments you can book an appointment to see one of our Financial Planning Managers by calling us on 0800 030 4078 (lines open Mon to Fri, 9am to 5pm – calls may be recorded).

 No, if you do decide to increase your regular investment, you won’t be charged an initial advice charge, but will pay a fund manager fee and platform charge for all money invested.
 Any other fees such as Ongoing Service will not be affected.

 If you invested before 2012 and you now change your regular premium or make up any shortfalls, your charging structure may change by converting to a clean asset class.
 If you have any questions around this, please contact IPS on 0345 272 0089 (lines are open Mon to Fri, 9am to 5.30pm.
 Calls may be recorded).

 If you have any specific questions around your investments that haven’t been answered within these pages, please contact your Financial Planning Manager, or call us on 0800 030 4078 Monday to Friday, 9am to 5pm.

 This is not intended to promote or provide a recommendation in relation to our investment service.
 Any comments made are intended to provide general information only.
-If you would like any further information, please contact your Nationwide Financial Planning Manager.
+If you would like any further information, please contact a Financial Planning Manager.